US Navy Surveillance Aircraft Transits Taiwan Strait, Tailed by China’s Warplanes

 0:00

 The P-8A Poseidon, outfitted with radars and sensors, “transited the Taiwan Strait in international airspace” on Sept.
-17, the 7th Fleet said in a Tuesday statement.
-“By operating within the Taiwan Strait in accordance with international law, the United States upholds the navigational rights and freedoms of all nations.”
+17, the Seventh Fleet said in a Sept.
+17 statement.

-“The aircraft’s transit of the Taiwan Strait demonstrates the United States’ commitment to a free and open Indo-Pacific,” the Fleet stated.
+“The aircraft’s transit of the Taiwan Strait demonstrates the United States’ commitment to a free and open Indo-Pacific,” the fleet stated.

-The Chinese military sent fighter jets to follow the U.S. patrol aircraft, the People’s Liberation Army (PLA) said in a statement on Tuesday.
+The Chinese military sent fighter jets to follow the U.S. patrol aircraft, the People’s Liberation Army (PLA) said in a statement on Sept.
+17.

 “Theater troops are on high alert at all times,“ Adm.
 Li Xi, spokesperson for the PLA’s Eastern Theater Command, said in the statement, vowing to ”resolutely defend national sovereignty and security.”

-The Chinese Communist Party (CCP), which has never ruled Taiwan, considers the self-governed island as a renegade province and has never ruled out the possibility of using military force to control it.
+The Chinese Communist Party (CCP), which has never ruled Taiwan, considers the self-governed island a renegade province and has never ruled out the possibility of using military force to control it.

-In an effort to wear down Taiwan’s defenses and intimidate its government, which pledged to defend its democracy, the CCP has routinely deployed warplanes and ships in the strait and other areas close to Taiwan.
+In an effort to wear down Taiwan’s defenses and intimidate its government, which has pledged to defend its democracy, the CCP has routinely deployed warplanes and ships in the strait and other areas close to Taiwan.

-On Tuesday, eight Chinese military aircraft, seven navy vessels, and two coastguard ships were detected in areas surrounding Taiwan, according to the Ministry of National Defense in Taipei.
+On Sept.
+17, eight Chinese military aircraft, seven navy vessels, and two coastguard ships were detected in areas surrounding Taiwan, according to the Ministry of National Defense in Taipei.

 The heightened tensions across the major trade corridor, through which almost 50 percent of the world’s container fleet passes every year, has sparked concerns among the world’s major economies.